Updated: Feb 5

 In addition to the Cordite plant, there was the very active War Efforts Committee.
-The committee which included delegates from every organization in town, raised money for every request the government asked for: mobile canteen, the Red Cross, the Lord Mayor of London Fund and Victory Loans.
+The committee which included delegates from every organization in town raised money for every request the government asked for a mobile canteen, the Red Cross, the Lord Mayor of London Fund and Victory Loans.
 They also sponsored the H.M.C.S.
 Transcona.
-The committee sent purchased cigarettes, playing cards, magazines, clothing and phonograph records to the crew of their adopted ship as well as Transcona Boys oversees.
+The committee sent purchased cigarettes, playing cards, magazines, clothing and phonograph records to the crew of their adopted ship as well as Transcona Boys overseas.

 These are just some of the stories we have, with minimal information to fit into the blog.
 More information can be found at the Transcona Museum and in our archives.
 We do what we can to remember them; their sacrifice, their stories, their history.
 We can't forget what they did for their community, their country, and for us.